OuhscBbmc/codified/cran-comments.md

 Description
 ============================

-This is a rerelease after it was removed a few days ago for "policy violation...
+This is a resubmission after the package was removed a few days ago for "policy violation...
 On Internet access."
 The vignette called an external server that was being upgraded (and I was in the middle of a two-week camping trip).

 In the meantime, I've made some minor updates to code and reduced some package dependencies.